André Vallerand: Provincial politics

 Vallerand served as tourism minister during the economic downturn of the early 1990s, a time when tourism revenues were further weakened by a strong Canadian dollar and strong promotional efforts from Quebec's regional competitors.
 He secured one of the few funding increases in Quebec's 1990 austerity budget, increasing the province's funds for tourism advertising from fourteen to twenty million dollars.
 In the same period, he worked with other provincial ministers to request that the Canadian government exempt tourism packages from Canada's new Goods and Services Tax (GST), a tax that Vallerand opposed in principle.
 In September 1990, he announced that Quebec would issue a GST rebate on lodging for tourists travelling from outside the province.
 Vallerand and federal minister Benoît Bouchard agreed on a one hundred million dollar plan to boost the tourism sector in January 1992, though revenues remained low throughout the year.

 In late 1990, Vallerand was the Quebec cabinet's primary representative in discussions to keep the financially struggling Montreal Expos baseball team in the city.
 He initially said that he would prefer the private sector to invest in the team without direct government support, though he added that he would not rule out the latter possibility.
 Ultimately, Quebec provided an eighteen million dollar low-interest loan to prevent the Expos from moving.

 Vallerand ordered the indefinite closure of Olympic Stadium in September 1991, after the collapse of a concrete beam in one of the building's public spaces (the building was almost empty at the time, and no one was injured).
 He allowed the building to re-open in December, after the government had spent twenty-five million dollars on repairs and compensation for cancelled events.

-Vallerand was a vocal proponent of public casinos during his tenure as tourism minister, and in April 1992 he helped convince a divided cabinet to approve the Casino de Montréal and another casino project at the Manoir Richelieu in Pointe-au-Pic.
+He was a vocal proponent of public casinos during his tenure as tourism minister, and in April 1992 he helped convince a divided cabinet to approve the Casino de Montréal and another casino project at the Manoir Richelieu in Pointe-au-Pic.

 Vallerand supported an initiative to re-launch a train line between Hull and Wakefield in January 1990.
 The line was officially re-launched in November of the same year.